laetificat/anna-ha/README.md

-# Anna component for Home Assistant
+# Plugwise component for Home Assistant
-A custom component to monitor the Plugwise Anna thermostat in Home Assistant.
+A custom component to monitor Plugwise Devices, for now only capable of the Anna thermostat.

 Currently supports: